isomerpages/nyp-sirs/index.md

       image: /images/images-2021/Home-Highlights-TR76_Amendments.png
       alt: TR76 Anti-Scam Updates 2022
   - infopic:
-      title: Ready to Thrive in the New Retail Omnichannel Economy?
-      description: Find out why retail frontline workers are leaving their jobs and insights into the solutions retailers want to adopt to ensure a place in the future of retail.
-      button: more about this article
-      url: /success-and-articles/articles/whitepaper-may2022
-      image: /images/blog/Highlights_SIRS Homepage_Whitepaper_eTail.png
-      alt: Mannequin Image for Whitepaper
-  - infopic:
       title: Digital Mentorship Programme (DMP)
       description: Fast track your e-commerce and social commerce journey with this personalised mentor-guided programme to help you with the setup and